 The higher layer of a device initiates joining an RLSN PAN follows the procedure of association (5.1.3.1) and the procedure of DSME-GTS allocation (5.1.10.5.1).

-A device wishing to join the network as an end point begins passively or actively scanning for the network as the result of receiving an MLME-SCAN.request from its next higher layer.
-The device selects the PAN coordinator or a suitable inward repeater from the list of RSLN-enabled PAN descriptors returned from the channel scan and shall be able to respond to the RSLN link management request command
+A macRSLNcapable device may receive the RSLN-enabled PAN Descriptor IE and shall able to respond to the RSLN link management request command.

 After joining, the device may use the prioritized device time slot and the bidirectional device slots assigned to the device.

-The primary bidirectional device time slot and multiple supplementary bidirectional device slots for an end point or a repeater should be assigned at the starting phase.
-The algorithm for selecting bidirectional device slots is outside the scope of this standard.

 P.3.2.4 Maintaining an RSLN-enabled PAN

-The repeaters and end points in an RSLN-enabled PAN are synchronized with the clock time of the PAN coordinator.
+The repeaters and end points in an RSLN-enabled PAN shall be synchronized with the clock time of the PAN coordinator after joining the RSLN-enabld PAN.
 The clock time of the RSLN-enabled PAN is advertised outward to the repeaters and end points via the Time Synchronization Specification field of the RSLN-enabled PAN descriptor IE in beacon frame (5.2.4.24), the RSLN acknowledgment descriptor IE in acknowledgment frame (5.2.4.26), and the RSLN-Management response command (5.3.15.4).

 The repeaters and end points compensate for the clock drift based on the statistical variance of the difference in the real start time of a given slot and the expected start time.
 The selection of a slot to be measured for collecting statistical data depends on the frame type carrying the time synchronization specification and the grade of link access.
 In the beacon frame, the Time Synchronization Specification field contains the start time of the beacon slot.
 In the acknowledgment frame and the RSLN-Management response command frame with grade 0 link access, the Time Synchronization Specification field contains the start time of the coordinator slot.
 In the acknowledgment frame and the RSLN-Management response command frame with grade 1 link access, the Time Synchronization Specification field contains the start time of the primary bidirectional device slot.